okke-formsma/arch-36-ble/README.md

 ## Building

-The `Makefile` in this repository assumes that https://github.com/joric/qmk is cloned into same parent directory as this one and is named `qmk-nrf52`.
-The `nrf52-jorne` branch should be checked out.
+The `Makefile` in this repository assumes that the following directories exist in the parent directory of this directory:

-* All prerequisites for QMK are required.
+* `qmk-nrf52`: https://github.com/joric/qmk, brach `nrf52-jorne`
-* The nordic sdk should be downloaded from https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/ and extracted to the same parent directory as this one and is named `nRF5_SDK_15.0.0_a53641a`.
+* `nRF5_SDK_15.0.0_a53641a`: The extracted nordic sdk from https://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v15.x.x/.
-* The git@github.com:microsoft/uf2.git repository should be cloned into the same parent directory as this one and is named `uf2`.
+* `uf2`: clone git@github.com:microsoft/uf2.git

-It will copy the source from this directory into the qmk-nrf52 tree and build using the makefile there.
+The makefile will copy the source from this directory into the qmk-nrf52 tree and build using the makefile there.

+To build master.dfu run:

+    make master

-To build the hex file run:
+To build the dfu slave file run:

-    make
+    make slave

-To build and flash the keyboard run:
+To clean up all build files run:

-    make flash
+    make rm

+Todo:
+* automatic flashing